hhhhhhhhhn/hlib/README.md

   The latter definition is different for the amount of elements a collection could hold.
   For example, if a hashmap allocates 100 elements, its `cap`acity is 100, even if it would reallocate once it passes 75 elements.
+- Ideally, modules have the same name as the types they provide.

 ## Using this library
 For now, the recommended usage of this library is copying the `hlib` directory